-As directed by the Office of Information and Policy, this annual report will focus on six key areas with brief information given regarding each are to describe the activities that the agency has completed in the last year.
+As directed by the Office of Information and Policy, this annual report will focus on five key areas with brief information given regarding each are to describe the activities that the agency has completed in the last year.
 The six areas are the steps taken to apply the presumption of openness, steps taken to ensure that the agency has an effective system in place for responding to requests, steps taken to increase proactive disclosures, steps taken to greater utilize technology, steps taken to reduce backlogs and improve timeliness in responding to requests, and use of law enforcement exclusions to FOIA.

-It should be noted that the ONHIR Executive Director has directed the Chief FOIA Officer to release information unless there is a clear and compelling reason not to do so.
+It should be noted that the ONHIR Executive Director has directed Chief FOIA Officer Scott Kuhr to release information unless there is a clear and compelling reason not to do so.
 When possible, ONHIR has a dialogue with requesters so that they are provided the information they are seeking and need.
 ONHIR has been successful for many years in avoiding any appeals of decisions made by the Chief FOIA Officer to either the ONHIR Executive Director or to the Courts.

 I. Steps taken to apply the presumption of openness.
 Relative to this step, the ONHIR has posted the President's FOIA Memorandum and the Attorney General's FOIA guidelines for review and reviewed our records to determine the exact nature of any old or incomplete FOIA requests.
-Additionally, we conducted a training session at our annual staff meeting where all staff was given a FOIA refresher by the FOIA Officer, with an emphasis on the elements of a request needed from the public.
+Additionally, we conducted a training session at our annual staff meeting where all staff (100%) was given a FOIA refresher by the FOIA Officer, with an emphasis on the elements of a request needed from the public.
+Due to budget constraints, no external trainings were attended by any staff.
+Due to budget and time constraints we did not file quarterly FOIA reports.
+If budget and time constraints change in the future we will.
 We have not modified our internal guidance to reflect on the presumption of openness, have made no discretionary releases of information, and have taken no other steps to apply the presumption of openness primarily because none were needed.
+Regarding training, we will explore additional training for FOIA staff in the next year, subject to budget constraints.
+We have a very small community that requests records from our agency and no outreach was conducted to that community.
 Our policy is to release records in full and we generally do that in all cases unless statute prevents it.
 Please see the FOIA Annual Report on our web site for details on the number of FOIA requests and other information regarding disclosure.
-In general requests received are processed very quickly (average 4.4 days) and are records are disclosed in full.
+In general requests received are processed very quickly and are records are disclosed in full.
+The majority of our agency's records relate to specific clients of the agency and because of this consent is needed to access them by the public.
+Due to this situation, discretionary disclosures are not possible and are not generally used by the agency.
+In the event that we obtain records that would be appropriate for discretionary disclosure, we will disclose them.